rocky/python-uncompyle6/HOW-TO-REPORT-A-BUG.md

 may come out as `elif`.

-As mentioned in the README.
-It is possible that Python changes what you write to be more efficient.
+As mentioned in the README, It is possible that Python changes what you write to be more efficient.
 For example, for: